 What is required from your nation:

-- Logistical support for community meetings related to the project (e.g., meeting space, catering, transportation for elders, additional honoraria for meeting participation if required, billeting for resource people attending from outside the community if applicable)
+- Logistical support for community meetings related to the project (e.g., meeting space, catering, transportation for elders, honoraria for meeting participation, billeting for resource people attending from outside the community if applicable)

 - Political, technical and logistical support for community guides and legal researchers (e.g., formal support from leadership for the project, office space, coordination with lands and resources/policy staff)

 - Salary costs beyond RELAW contributions.
-In our experience, projects that are able to involve two RELAW community guides to co-facilitate community processes and/or to split research and community engagement roles have the greatest likelihood of success.
+In our experience, there has been a significant added benefit where projects are able to involve two RELAW community guides to co-facilitate community processes and/or to split research and community engagement roles.

-- Identification of an issue related to water governance, marine and coastal stewardship law, or regional assessment and planning that your nation wishes to address through the RELAW project, and an intention and commitment to engage in community decision-making processes to do so
+- Identification of an issue related to water governance, marine and coastal stewardship law, regional assessment and planning or Indigenous protected areas that your nation wishes to address through the RELAW project, and an intention and commitment to engage in community decision-making processes to do so